Pentax K-1 versus Olympus PEN-F

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), while the K-1 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Pentax K-1 and Olympus PEN-F along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Pentax K-1 and the Pentax K-1?
+Is there a clear favorite between the Pentax K-1 and the Olympus PEN-F?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Pentax K-1: